w3c/w3c-website-redesign-documentation/_posts/2021-04-23-accessibility-round1-retest.md

 * 1 needs to be addressed regarding the carousel
 * 2 are content-related and will be resolved when there is real, content in the site
-* 1 is related to the navigation, which is not actually ready for testing yet (although it’s great to know the rest of the navigation doesn’t have issues!)
+* 1 is related to the navigation, which is not fully ready for testing yet, so we will revisit this with DAC later on when the navigation is fully complete.

 ## Areas noted in discussions on best-practice with DAC